Co-Intelligence Logo The Co-Intelligence Institute

 Tom's life was changed by his experiences on The Great Peace March of 1986 -- an idealistic mobile community which began its cross-country trek in LA with 1200 people, only to go bankrupt two weeks later in the Mojave desert.
 800 marchers left and 400 stayed -- with few resources and no formal organization.
 Tom was an active participant in the swirl of emerging leadership, conversation and initiative that resulted in the March soon continuing as a grassroots bootstrap operation, arriving on schedule in Washington, DC, eight months later.
 During that time he had his first vivid experiences of collective intelligence and self-organizing human systems.
 Intense relationship work done at that time further added to his understanding of human interactions, transformation and community.

-During the Peace March Tom and his partner Karen Mercer published the official "Peace March Update," providing March supporters with news of the March.
+During the Peace March Tom and his late partner Karen Mercer published the official "Peace March Update," providing March supporters with news of the March.
 Tom helped establish the March's communications center and, as the March came to a close, organized networking for marchers to work together after the March.

 Early Years -- Learning nonviolent social change